-- Bankruptcy may negatively impact licences you hold that are relevant to your earning an income.
-You should make enquiries on the effect bankruptcy will have on your registrations and if appropriate, your employment contract.
+- Bankruptcy may negatively impact licenses you hold that are relevant to your earning an income.
+You should make inquiries on the effect bankruptcy will have on your registrations and if appropriate, your employment contract.

 - Bankruptcy is shown permanently on the National Personal Insolvency Index (NPII), which is maintained by the Federal Government.

-- You cannot be Trustee of a Self-Managed Super Fund whilst you are bankrupt.
+- You cannot be a Trustee of a Self-Managed Super Fund whilst you are bankrupt.